<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 "Based on what we've gone over, is this what you'd like to go with?"

-“If we can agree on price and terms, is this what you’d like to go with?”
+"If we can agree on price and terms, would you like to proceed with this?"

 Agree on next steps

-Keep on going until you’ve covered all steps until they will be ready to make a decision.
-Note the steps and dates down as you’ll send these through later as the mutually agreed agenda.
+Keep on going until you've covered all the steps and they are ready to make a decision.
+Note the steps and dates down, as you'll send these through later as the mutually agreed-upon agenda.

 "Great, so I'll send you a brief email summary of our conversation, and the actions we both have to take to progress – everything that we've agreed upon here."

-They’ll be more than happy to hear you’ll do the meeting summary for them so they have notes to refer back to later, and it sets the stage for a sales process to refer back to later if any issues arise.
+They'll be more than happy to hear you'll do the meeting summary for them, so they have notes to refer back to later.
+It also sets the stage for a sales process to refer to later if any issues arise.

 6. Post-presentation follow-up

-Now that you’ve agreed on the next steps, followup quickly by sending them an email that summarizes the meeting and lays out the agreed agenda.
-For example:
+Now that you've agreed on the next steps, follow up quickly by sending them an email summarizing the meeting and outlining the agreed-upon agenda.

 Cirrus Insight.
 Example follow-up email.

 Prospects will expect you to follow up with them in one way or another.
-If you promised to deliver additional materials or information, they’ll wait for those too.
-Include any information you agreed to submit – product specifications, pricing sheet, case studies.
-Hint: use Attach to also track their engagement with those documents.
+If you promised to deliver additional materials or information, they'll wait for those too.
+Include any information you agreed to submit, like product specifications, pricing sheet, and case studies.
+You can use Attach to track their engagement with those documents.

 Work towards completing the steps in the agenda, increasing the level of communication at every step towards the close.